On this page

 - Zoom in up to 300% without the text spilling off the screen

-We also aim to make the text simple to understand.
+We also aim to make the text easy to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.